mjhea0/thinkful-mentor/angular/services/readme.md

 # Primer on AngularJS Service Types

-Much to my surprise, the Angular [documentation](https://docs.angularjs.org/guide/services) provides a great of services:
+Much to my surprise, the Angular [documentation](https://docs.angularjs.org/guide/services) provides a great of definition services:

 > Angular services are substitutable objects that are wired together using dependency injection (DI).
 You can use services to organize and share code across your app.